SAHIL254/inventory-demand-forecasting/README.md

 - The model is trained on **Store IDs 1–10** and **Item IDs 1–50** only.
 Inputs outside this range are rejected.
 - For best predictions, use dates **after 2017-12-31** (the last date in the dataset).
 - **Training is local only** — the deployed app does not have a train button.
 Run `python -m src.pipeline.training_pipeline` locally and commit `artifacts/model.pkl` to deploy updated models.
+- **CI/CD currently validates the code and Docker build.** It does not automatically push the Docker image to Docker Hub or trigger a deployment.
+- Docker is used to provide a reproducible runtime environment for the FastAPI application and its ML dependencies.